nullibrew/text2Graph/README.md

 # Text To Graph

-An HTML/Javascript utility that converts simle sentences into Graph diagrams.
+An HTML/Javascript utility that converts simple sentences into Graph diagrams.
 The goal is to quickly and easily create Graph diagrams for presentations or high-level design.

 This utility is built on top of the [Arrows Library](https://github.com/apcj/arrows).